 Start with a good-looking single-cutaway body shape, with top, back and sides made from your choice woods like Ovangkol, Sapele, Zebrawood or Figured Ash.
 Each has a mahogany neck and a rosewood fingerboard and bridge.
 The headstock veneer matches the body, and each guitar has a pretty fingerboard inlay at the 12th fret.

 As you'd expect, each tonewood will bring a different sound to each guitar.
 Sapele has a deep, resonant tone similar to mahogany.
 Zebrawood and Ovangkol present a sweet, punchy sound, something like rosewood.
 Figured Ash will have a brighter sound.
 The choice is yours, and you're probably not going to decide between these guitars on looks alone.

 Speaking of sound, the electronics are a Fishman pickup with Ibanez's AEQ-SP2 preamp.
 Preamp features even include an XLR out for hooking up straight to the mixing board.

-These are some impressive guitars for the price, and possibly the pretiiest in this review.
+These are some impressive guitars for the price, and possibly the prettiest in this review.
 But that's for you to decide!

 Seagull is an impressive guitar brand from the Great White North.
 It's tough to find guitars in this price range that aren't made in some far-off country, but the Seagull Entourage is Canadian born and bred.
 That's a big positive check mark in my book.

-The Entourage CW QI is a real bargain in the acoustic-electric guitar world.
+The Entourage is a real bargain in the acoustic-electric guitar world.
 It's an outstanding choice of any intermediate guitarist, but certainly has the quality and sound to impress veteran guitar players.